FAQs

 What happens during worship?

 You will find printed orders of worship (“bulletins”) that will explain what is going on.
 Sit wherever you wish.
 The hymns and prayers are listed in the bulletin.
-You are invited to stand for the parts marked with an asterisk.
+You’re invited to stand for the parts marked with an asterisk.
 During the responsive prayers, the congregation reads the bold text.
 At one point in the service, everyone is invited to greet their neighbors with the “passing of the peace” – we say hello and “peace of Christ be with you.”

 What about my children?